 - Ability to work with diverse groups of people

-- Essay 1: Describe one issue facing your local community that particularly concerns you, and propose a solution to the problem.
+- An essay describing one issue facing your local community that particularly concerns you, and propose a solution to the problem.
 Be sure to identify your local community (e.g., Waterbury, Lithuania, Chicago) in your essay.